What Are the Differences Between Expungement and Pardon?

 What’s the Difference Between an Expungement and A Pardon?

 In criminal law, an expungement allows you to remove a conviction from your record.
 The conviction will be wiped off your criminal record as if it had never happened, making it easier for you to get a job, apply for a loan and find housing.
 If you’re ever tried for a similar crime, expunged convictions can’t be used against you.

 However, an expungement isn’t the same as a pardon.
 If you receive a pardon, the crime won’t be removed from your record.
-You won’t have to deal with the consequences, but there’s still the acknowledgement that a crime took place.
+You won’t have to deal with the consequences, but there’s still the acknowledgment that a crime took place.
 Additionally, pardons can only be granted by public officials while expungement can only be granted by a judge.

 A criminal defense attorney may be able to help you clear your record and get your life back on track.
-However, it should be noted that while expungement can erase convictions from your criminal record, it won’t remove the conviction from public record.
-Police reports, news stories and other reports about the incident will still exist.
+However, it should be noted that while expungement can erase convictions from your criminal record, it won’t remove the conviction from the public record.
+Police reports, news stories, and other reports about the incident will still exist.

 If you committed a crime several years ago, you may be able to get it expunged from your record.
 An expungement might be what you need to get your life back on track.
 However, you likely need to talk to an attorney to get past offenses wiped from your criminal record.